 As any other country, taxes are a very complicated subject with many different cases.
 The Dutch Tax institution is called Belastingdienst.
-Whether you're a Dutch citizen or an expat, you are required to pay taxes if you earn money while living in the Netherlands.
-This Dutch Tax system explanation is based on an average working student, however if you have your own company, car, house and etc. the tax rate is changing.
+Whether you’re a Dutch citizen or an expat, you are required to pay taxes if you earn money while living in the Netherlands.
+This Dutch Tax system explanation is based on an average working student, however if you have your own company, car, house etc. the tax rate is changing.
 The Netherlands can take more than 50% of your salary for taxes.
 Your personal situation (type of work, partner’s work status, residency status and other assets and earnings – particularly from abroad) will affect your tax status.
-You may be filing a tax return in your home country and thus will have to deal with double taxation agreements.
+You may be filing a tax return in your home country and will have to deal with double taxation agreements.
 The Dutch fiscal year runs from January 1st to December 31st.
 In January you will receive a letter (aangiftebrief) from the Belastingdienst asking you to complete a tax return for the previous year.

 To fill in the online form, you need a document which overviews all your annual earnings (jaaropgave) from your employer.
 The time period for submitting your annual income tax return is from March 1st to April 30th.